bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 47°
+- 44°
-- overcast clouds
+- light rain
-- 49% humidity
+- 61% humidity
-- 13 mph wind
+- 20 mph wind

-No precipitation in the past 24 hours
+0.4 inches of rain in the past 24 hours

 ## Temperature Comparison